zahrashefa318/Zahra-DAE-projects/docs/about.md

 I am a **Full-Stack Software Engineer** who thrives in **remote or hybrid environments**, where flexibility, collaboration, and work–life balance are valued.
 I design and develop secure, full-feature, user-friendly web and standalone applications, complete with elegant error-handling methods.
-Currently, I’m attending **DAE** as a trainee, with an expected graduation in**November 2025**.
+Currently, I’m attending **DAE** as a trainee, with an expected graduation in **October 2025**.

 ###  Personal Profile & Core Values